RMerl/asuswrt-merlin/README.md

 Notes
 -----
-This is the legacy 380.xx branch - future development is being gradually moved to the new NG (New Generation) branch:
+This is the legacy 380.xx branch - this branch is no longer actively developed.
+All development has now been moved to the NG (New Generation) code branch:

 [https://github.com/RMerl/asuswrt-merlin.ng](https://github.com/RMerl/asuswrt-merlin.ng)